tdanyluk/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using hog, spatial and color histogram features in CarDetector::fit_classifier (car_detector.py lines TODO to TODO).
+I trained a linear SVM using hog, spatial and color histogram features in CarDetector::fit_classifier (car_detector.py lines 107 to 115).

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I did the sliding window search in CarDetector::calculate_car_rectangles (car_detector.py lines TODO to TODO).
+I did the sliding window search in CarDetector::calculate_car_rectangles (car_detector.py lines 126 to 131).
 Actually it is just a function that calls the find_cars function from the lessons.

 I decided to use 3 scales: 64x64, 96x96 and 128x128, with 75% overlap.